jayam04/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

 To debug and fix the failure, always start from the errors in the CI logs.
 They contain useful information that can help you with debugging.
 You can also do the following to get more information about what is causing the error:

   * Find the command that the CI workflow uses to run the tests, and run that command on your local machine.
-Note that all our CI checks merge from the upstream `develop` branch before running, so you may need to merge from `develop` locally to reproduce the failure.
+Note that all our CI checks merge from the upstream `develop` branch before running, so you might also need to merge from `develop` locally to reproduce the failure on your machine.

   * [Run the local development server](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%3B-Python-3%29#running-oppia-on-a-development-server) and check that the website behaves normally, with no errors in the developer console.
 Often, when doing this, you will get errors in the backend server logs or the developer console which can help you figure out what is going wrong.

 > [!TIP]
 > When running the test locally, make sure that you are using the same command that is used in CI, with the same flags.
 Otherwise, you might encounter different results locally and on CI.
 You can double-check the command by looking at the corresponding test script in `.github/actions/workflows`, or by examining the corresponding test log on GitHub Actions.